 If you have a span of missing teeth, multiple dental implants might be your solution.
 Multiple implants look, feel and function like natural teeth and hold your bridge in firmly in place without needing support from the adjacent natural teeth.
 The implant-supported partial bridge will replace some of your tooth roots, so that your jawbone is better preserved since the implant integrates, or bonds with the jawbone to keep the bone healthy and intact.

 What you Should Know about Multiple Tooth Replacement?

 For those patients who prefer a removable partial denture, the denture must be removed daily for cleaning.
 Good daily oral hygiene is important for a comfortable and healthy mouth.
-There is no reason to live with missing teeth.
+We also offer single tooth replacement for patients with only one missing tooth.
+Regardless of your situation, there is no reason to live with missing teeth.
 Call and schedule an appointment and we will evaluate which method of tooth replacement will work the best for you.